Skip to content

 ts

-import { Controller, Get } from '@forinda/kickjs-http'
+import { Controller, Get } from '@forinda/kickjs'

-import type { RequestContext } from '@forinda/kickjs-http'
+import type { RequestContext } from '@forinda/kickjs'

 export class HomeController {